 Pence spars with Biden over administration’s trade record

-Biden, who grew up in Scranton and will campaign there Tuesday and Wednesday, blasted Pence’s visit.
-He says in a statement that “Pennsylvanians will not be fooled by Pence’s blind promotion of Trump’s irresponsible trade wars.”
+Ahead of Pence’s speech, Biden said in a statement that “Pennsylvanians will not be fooled by Pence’s blind promotion of Trump’s irresponsible trade wars.”

 The Democratic presidential candidate, who grew up in Scranton and will campaign there Tuesday and Wednesday, said Pence “refuses to stand up for the hard working people that built this country.”

 Speaking to workers at the Schott specialty glass plant in Luzerne County, Pence read a portion of Biden’s statement and, addressing Biden directly, retorted that it’s “time you got on board” with the new trade deal.
 He also said Biden, as vice president under President Barack Obama, presided over the loss of tens of thousands of manufacturing jobs in the state.

 Trump’s 2016 campaign pledge to bring back manufacturing jobs appealed to working-class voters in Luzerne County, where he won by 20 points over Hillary Clinton even though Democrats outnumber Republicans.